Joseph Duszak: Professional

 On May 3, 2019, Duszak recorded his first career AHL goal in a win over the Cleveland Monsters.
 In June 2019, Duszak was invited to the Toronto Maple Leafs Development Camp.
 After attending the Maple Leafs training camp, he was reassigned to the Toronto Marlies for the 2019–20 season.
 He subsequently joined their ECHL team, the Newfoundland Growlers, for their training camp and made their opening night roster.
 On November 12, he was recalled to the AHL but demoted shortly thereafter.

 On August 30, 2022, Duszak signed a one-year contract with HC Dinamo Minsk of the Kontinental Hockey League (KHL) after failing to make the Leafs during his 3-year tenure in the Leafs organization.

 Following a successful season with Minsk, Duszak opted to return to North America in securing a one-year AHL contract with the Springfield Thunderbirds, the primary affiliate to the St. Louis Blues, on July 6, 2023.

 As a free agent from the Blues, Duszak's KHL rights were traded by Dinamo Minsk to Russian club, Severstal Cherepovets in exchange for prospect Nikita Guslistov on July 17, 2024.

 In 2024, Duszak signed with Severstal Cherepovets of the KHL and was later moved to Kunlun Red Star in exchange for monetary compensation.
 After registering 18 points through 35 appearances to close out the season, Duszak remained with the newly rebranded organization in signing a one-year contract extension with the Shanghai Dragons on August 19, 2025.

+As a free agent following his third KHL season, Duszak opted to sign a contract in Germany by agreeing to a one-year deal with Straubing Tigers of the DEL, on May 6, 2026.